trstovall/lazarus/media/README.md

 Why I Am Not a Christian by Bertrand Russell (1927) | Religion, Atheism, Science https://www.youtube.com/watch?v=NdDYvvevLZk

+The proton is the ego of the hydrogen atom.

 Isaac Asimov talks about superstition, religion and why he teaches rationality | mrnobodysprincess https://www.youtube.com/watch?v=VSxMZBp-2Zs